Edwin Moreno: San Diego Padres

 On July 1, 2007, Moreno signed with the San Diego Padres.
 He finished 2007 with the Double-A San Antonio Missions and pitched to an impressive 1.62 ERA over 16 games.
 In 2008 he appeared in 15 games for San Antonio before being promoted to the Triple-A Portland Beavers, with whom he would appear in 45 games with.
 In 2009, Moreno made the Opening Day roster for the Padres and made his major league debut on April 7, 2009, against the Los Angeles Dodgers.
 He pitched 1 inning and got one strikeout.
 In 2009, Moreno appeared in 19 games for the Padres, getting 15 strikeouts over 22.1 innings, and carried a 4.84 ERA.
 On July 5, 2009, the Padres designated Moreno for assignment.
 He would finish the season with Portland and elect free agency on October 6, 2009.

 Boston Red Sox

 On November 25, 2009, Moreno signed a minor league contract with the Boston Red Sox organization.
 He was released by the Red Sox before the season started on February 20, 2010.

 Diablos Rojos del Mexico

 On April 27, 2010, Moreno signed with the Diablos Rojos del Mexico of the Mexican League.
 Moreno only appeared in 4 games for the team before he became a free agent at the end of the season.

 Second Stint with Padres

 On October 28, 2010, Moreno signed a minor league contract with the San Diego Padres.

 Coaching career

+New York Yankees

 In 2019, Moreno was named the pitching coach for the DSL Yankees of the New York Yankees organization.

+St. Louis Cardinals

 In 2021, he became the pitching coach for the DSL Cardinals Blue of the St. Louis Cardinals organization.
 In 2022, he moved up to High-A as the pitching coach for the Peoria Chiefs.